How To Create A Weekly Menu And Ensure You Remember To Use It!

 Get tips on how to create a weekly menu so you can begin living a simple life without the stress that often comes along with meal time prep.

-When you have a weekly menu some pretty amazing things begin to happen.
-The dinner time stress that hits us in the face like clockwork no longer happens.
-You don’t freak out when your kids ask what’s for dinner, you now will officially know.
+When you have a weekly menu, some pretty amazing things begin to happen.
+The dinner-time stress that hits us in the face like clockwork slowly disappears.

-Not only that, but you aren’t that crazy mom staring blanking into your refrigerator hoping that a super simple and prepared meal jumps out at you.
-You know that zombie look?
+Not only that, but you aren’t that crazy mom staring blankly into your refrigerator, hoping that a super simple and prepared meal jumps out at you.

-I have been using a weekly menu for years now and I have to tell you no other organizational tip has saved me more time and our household more money.
+I have been using a weekly menu for years now, and I have to tell you no other organizational tip has saved me more time and our household more money.
+Get my best tips on how to save money on groceries.

-There is nothing worse than trying to figure out what to make for dinner that can be ready in the next 10 minutes.
-More often than not you end up making a desperate call to your significant other to grab takeout on the way home…yet again.
+More often than not, you end up making a desperate call to your significant other to grab takeout on the way home…yet again.

 How to Create a Weekly Menu (..and make sure you actually use it)